pedrocaixeta/pylovo_fork/src/analysis/validation/swd_naming_convention.md

-# SWD Naming Convention for Network Objects (chr_name)
+# SWF Naming Convention for Network Objects (chr_name)

 ## Overview

-SWD networks use a hierarchical naming convention where each element has a structured `chr_name` that encodes its position in the network hierarchy.
-Unlike Forchheim's continuous 30-digit format, SWD uses underscore-separated segments.
+SWF networks use a hierarchical naming convention where each element has a structured `chr_name` that encodes its position in the network hierarchy.
+Unlike Forchheim's continuous 30-digit format, SWF uses underscore-separated segments.

 ## Structure